mhamzas/sfdx-workshop-for2GP/docs/_workbook_1/07-unit-7-overview.md

 **Time Check:** This unit has five exercises and should take approximately 20 minutes to complete.
 {: .notice--success}

+**NOTE:** This video is for 1GP Packaging i.e an old method , watch it for learning purposes only.
+{: .notice--warning}

 <!-- Put this wherever you would like your player to appear -->
 <img